Suke-go/WISSpectrrum/README.md

 - Each section is capped at two concise sentences (three at most) so you can skim dozens of papers quickly while keeping core contributions intact.
 - The `--language` flag switches output prose and heading labels between Japanese and English while leaving JSON keys stable for downstream tooling.
 - Japanese output swaps the headings for `概要`, `研究の位置づけ／目的`, `ソリューション／エンジニアリング`, and `評価`, matching the `JAPANESE_HEADINGS` map.
+- Final synthesis now produces Japanese and English copies of every major field; use `--no-dual-language` to emit Japanese-only JSON or `--no-flatten-translations` to keep the English payload under `translations.en` instead of top-level `*_en` keys.
 - When the source mentions metrics, datasets, or participant counts, those details are preserved; if something is missing the field falls back to `"Not specified"`.
 - Section detection prefers GROBID-parsed structure; when unavailable it falls back to chunked paragraphs from PyPDF extraction.